-One of the most exciting events in your life will be opening your own business.
-There’s a wholesome pride in creating something and then sharing it with the world.
-All of your hard work behind the scenes will pay off in a big way once you finally cut the ribbon to your new business, so why not make it a grand affair?
+Opening your own business can be one of the most exciting moments in your life.
+There’s a pride that comes with creating something and sharing it with the world.
+All of your hard work in preparation will come to fruition, so why not make it a grand affair?

-Perhaps you’re not sure where to get started, so I’ve compiled a list of my 25 favorite resources for opening your business in style.
-This list will make it easy for your company to shine during your grand opening, and to generate lingering buzz after the fact.
-If you haven’t already make sure to also read our Ultimate Guide To Grand Openings.
+If you’re not sure where to get started, we’ve compiled a list of 35 grand opening resources and tips for starting your business in style.
+If you haven’t already, make sure to also read our Ultimate Guide to Grand Openings.

-By David Frey.
 It’s classic quid pro quo.
-You partner with a charity to market your business.
-The charity gets more funding and recognition, you get applauded for your philanthropy by customers who are now more willing to buy from you.
+You partner with a charity to market your business, the charity gets more funding and recognition, and you get applauded for your philanthropy by customers who are now more willing to buy from you.
 Prominently feature your charity in your grand opening — make it a part of festivities.
 Perhaps, invite the charity and publicly donate to its cause.

 From a customer’s perspective, there’s nothing worse than an under-prepared or discourteous staff.
 Prepare your staff (and have ample staff in attendance) with the answers to the questions in this article.